AdvaithD/succinct-relay/README.md

 NOTE: You will need to update the `nonce` variable when calling the send functions in the respective script (increment it after every successful send txn is sent out via the script)

-## Modify ./relayer/constants file with new addresses for the chains
-## SOURCE and TARGET

 npm run deploy:target # deploy contracts on source
 ## Gas Report